 Keep It Moisturized

 Because 4c hair gets dry you have to be sure that your hair maintains moisture.
 Moisture consist of any product that is water-based.
 This can be pure water, leave in conditioner or a daily misting spray.
+Shea Moistures Curl Enhancing Smoothie is great at keeping my 4c hair moisturized.
 Water/moisture/hydration is your hair’s best friend.
 It is what will help your hair to retain it’s elasticity meaning that it won’t break off as often, resulting in hair that will grow longer and stronger.

 Deep Condition Regularly

 Deep conditioning allows for all of the goodness and nutrients to deeply penetrate each hair strand, giving maximum strength.
 Deep conditioning your 4c hair should be done at least once per week to once every 2 weeks.
-I deep condition every time I wash my hair which is every two weeks.
+I deep condition every time I wash my hair with Shea Moisture Manuka Honey Mask which is every two weeks, it makes my hair is sooo soft!
 After deep conditioning you will instantly feel the difference in the quality of your hair.
 Always deep condition your 4c hair with heat for about 30 minutes.
 A heated hood dryer will work for this step.